philiphart1006/hrty/README.md

 ### ERD

 Salesforce is also a relational database and so the ERD would look fairly similar.
-Whereas in Salesforce, I had join objects such as a _login _between employee & _software _to show active/inactive logins, for the scope of this product, I simply stuck to many-to-many relationships here.
+Whereas in Salesforce, I had junction objects such as a _login _between employee & _software _to show active/inactive logins, for the scope of this product, I simply stuck to many-to-many relationships here.

 ![ERDt](images/image15.png "image_tooltip")